Academic

 Security

-International Relations in the Asia-Pacific / US Foreign and Security Policy in Asia / (In)Stability on the Korean Peninsula / The Politics of Nuclear Weapons / Theories of War: An historical and global perspective, etc.
+International Relations in the Asia-Pacific / Southeast Asian Security / Security Concepts in the Asia Pacific / The Politics of Nuclear Weapons / Japanese Foreign and Security Policy, etc.

 Conflict and Peace-building

-Human Rights in Asia / Gender and Cultural Studies in Asia and the Pacific / Peace and Conflict Studies / Australia and Security in the Pacific Islands, etc.
+Human Rights in Asia / Gender and Cultural Studies in Asia and the Pacific / Natural Resource Conflict in Asia and the Pacific / Australia and Security in the Pacific Islands, etc.

 History and Cultural Identity

-Asian Economies / Islam in Southeast Asia / Culture and Modernity in Asia: Anthropological Perspectives / Pacific Studies in a Globalizing World / Australia in Oceania in the 19th and 20th centuries, etc.
+Asian Economies / Linguistic Histories in Asia and the Pacific / Culture and Modernity in Asia: Anthropological Perspectives / Pacific Studies in a Globalizing World / Australia in Oceania in the 19th and 20th centuries, etc.

 Capstone Courses in Asia-Pacific Affairs

-Humanitarianism: Principles, Politics and Practice / Global Governance in the Asia-Pacific / Politics and Development in the Contemporary Pacific / Australia's Security in the Asian Century
+Humanitarianism: Principles, Politics and Practice / Global Governance in the Asia-Pacific / Politics and Development in the Contemporary Pacific / Living with Giants: Australia's Security in a Contested Asia

 * ANU TEQSA Provider ID: PRV12002 (Australian University) | ANU CRICOS Provider Code: 00120C